upscale-project/sqed-generator/SQED-Generator/README.txt

 text files, and .ssts files.
 This is a work in progress still, but it has a good amount of the generation automated already.

+Python String/Verilog Interface:

+module_interface.py - In this script, I have all of the internal tool-functions in charge of transforming common Verilog syntax into Python strings.
+As an example, there are functions that allow you to add 'assign' statements, define modules, add conditionals, assign bit vectors, etc...
+This is where you should Verilog-String functionality in the future.
+See the Generator code files for more concrete examples of how this script is leveraged.

 Miscellaneous:

 clean.py - A simple script to delete files in the ../QEDFiles directory.